Why Traditional Models Missed the August 2024 VIX Spike (And What Caught It)

 Most risk models saw “VIX 23, flows normal.”

-We saw “environmental fragility extreme; any catalyst will be amplified.”
+The system read “environmental fragility extreme; any catalyst will be amplified.”

 The BOJ was the catalyst.